LMSystems-ai/cloud-coding/README.md

 ## Local Class

-The base `Local` class provides functionality for using Aider to perform AI-powered coding tasks in a local environment.
+The base `Local` class provides functionality for using our agent to perform coding tasks in a local environment.

 ### Initialization